Home / application packs / nanoparticles packs / Lipid Nanoparticle Synthesis

 The production can be easily scaled up by increasing the volumes and flow rates, and/or parallelizing several micromixers instead of one, thus increasing the overall throughput of the system while maintaining monodispersity and yield.

 The stability and the speed of the reaction directly depend on the flow rates of each fluid and their ratios in the microfluidic channel.
-The flow is created by the Elveflow OB1 mk3+ flow controller and the flow rates are measured and regulated thanks to flow rate sensors (MFS or BFS series) permitting a very high accuracy and stable flow control.
-The combination of these instruments is the fastest and most precise microfluidic flow control available on the market which guaranties the best possible LNP monodispersity and reproducibility.
+The flow is created by the Elveflow OB1 mk3+ flow controller and the flow rates are measured and regulated thanks to flow rate sensors ( MFS or BFS series) allowing a very high accuracy and stable flow control.
+The combination of these instruments is the fastest and most precise microfluidic flow control available on the market which guarantees the best possible LNP monodispersity and reproducibility.
 Furthermore, the lipid nanoparticle synthesis process can be automated thanks to the software controlling the Elveflow instruments.

 Pressure-driven flow control systems are well-suited for Liposome and Lipid nanoparticle synthesis compared to peristaltic or syringe pumps as they offer the most pulsless flow and can be easily adapted for small and large volumes.